BizKase Foundation Knowledge

 Understanding Weighting Different impacts have different real-world effects.
 Weightings adjust these to reflect conservative, realistic outcomes.

-Why Weighting Matters It ensures business cases aren’t overstated, making them more defensible and credible.
+Weighting Matters because it ensures business cases are not overstated, making them more defensible and credible.

 Impact versus Benefits